History

 The fourth generation

-In the meantime, the first two representatives of the fourth generation are also active within the family company.
+In the meantime, the first three representatives of the fourth generation are also active within the family company.